 Think of SFA platforms as a comprehensive set of features for navigating the sales process.
-Many Sales Force Automation packages start with lead management, with lead evaluation and lead handling resources.
+Most Sales Force Automation software start with lead management, with lead evaluation and lead handling resources.
 These platforms may include pricing tools, call center functionality, or workflow handling resources.
 They’ll often monitor the sales funnel, and help to make sales operations more transparent, while putting in place automation functions that remove manual complexity and labor-intensive sales maintenance.

-These are some of the major assistive technologies that Sales Force Automation delivers — it’s not CRM, it’s comprehensive sales support.
+These are some of the major assistive technologies that Sales Force Automation software delivers — it’s not CRM, it’s comprehensive sales support.
 Many features are focused on internal operations, tracking quotas, helping with competitive sales contests, and generally making sure that the business is doing all it can to boost its profits through capable sales force management.

 Integrating Sales Force Automation and Customer Relationship Management